FusionAuth/fusionauth-site/site/_posts/2021-06-09-announcing-fusionauth-1-28.md

 * Twitch
 * Xbox

-{% include _image.liquid src="/assets/img/blogs/release-1-28/new-identity-providers.png" alt="List of available Identity Providers" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/release-1-28/new-identity-providers.png" alt="List of available identity providers" class="img-fluid" figure=false %}

 If you are building a game and want to easily integrate with gaming platforms to ease the friction of user registration or login, we have you covered.
-Using these Identity Providers is a Reactor feature, requiring a paid license.
+Using these gaming specific identity providers is a Reactor feature, requiring a paid license.

 ## A lambda for the Client Credentials grant